israel-dryer/ttkbootstrap/docs/widgets/button.rst

 Styles
 ======
 The ``ttk.Button`` includes the **TButton** and **Outline.TButton** style classes.
 The **TButton** style is applied to all buttons by default.
-Other styles must be specified in the button's ``style`` option.
+Other styles must be specified with the ``style`` option.
 These two primary styles are further subclassed by each of the theme colors to produce the following color and style combinations:

 .. image:: images/buttons.png